Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: NSGA-II and SPEA2

-Table \ref{tbl:par_unif} clearly indicates that the elitism mechanisms used in NSGA-II(we) and SPEA2(we) achieve substantially better results with respect to the partial offline error compared NSGA-II, SPEA2, and MOEA\_D in all instances.
+We now considering the new partial offline performance measure.
+Table \ref{tbl:par_unif} clearly indicates that the elitism mechanisms used in NSGA-II(we) and SPEA2(we) achieve substantially better results compared NSGA-II, SPEA2, and \EAd in all instances.
 Interestingly, NSGA-II(we) benefits much more from elitism than SPEA2(we), and NSGA-II(we) achieves the lowest partial offline error across most instances.
-An exception are bounded strongly correlated instances with $r = 100$.
-The MOEA\_D algorithm, especially for $r = 2000, 10000$ and $\tau = 15000$ significantly outperforms NSGA-II and SPEA2 by one order of magnitude in terms of offline error in most cases.
+An exception are bounded strongly correlated instances with $r = 100$. \EAd, especially for $r = 2000, 10000$ and $\tau = 15000$ significantly outperforms NSGA-II and SPEA2 by one order of magnitude in terms of offline error in most cases.

-Furthermore, Table \ref{tbl:par_norm} shows results for the Normal distribution.
+Furthermore, Table \ref{tbl:par_norm} shows results for the normal distribution.
 The results summarize the partial offline error and statistical tests for all five algorithms.
-NSGA-II(we) and SPEA2(we) perform significantly better than MOEA\_D, NSGA-II and SPEA2 in all instances.
-Noticeably, SPEA2(we) for instances; uncorrelated and bounded strongly correlated, and $\sigma =500$, $\tau = 5000, 15000$ finds the results close to the optimum.
-Similar to the experiments based on the total offline error, MOEA\_D is outperformed by NSGA-II and SPEA2, whereas MOEA\_D outperforms NSGA-II and SPEA2 in the instance with uncorrelated similar weights and $\sigma =100$.
+NSGA-II(we) and SPEA2(we) perform significantly better than \EAd, NSGA-II and SPEA2 in all instances.
+Noticeably, SPEA2(we) in following instances; uncorrelated and bounded strongly correlated, and $\sigma =500$, $\tau = 5000, 15000$ finds the results close to the optimum.
+Similar to the experiments based on the total offline error, \EAd is outperformed by NSGA-II and SPEA2, whereas \EAd outperforms NSGA-II and SPEA2 in the instance with uncorrelated similar weights and $\sigma =100$.

-The impact of elitism in MOEA\_D, NSGA-II(we), and SPEA2(we) is also illustrated by observing the mean values of the same column in one specific instance.
-Note that in an environment with low frequent changes the algorithms have more time to find a good solution before the next change happens, i.e., the mean of total/partial offline error for one specific algorithm against the same instance supposed to decrease by increasing the value of $\tau$.
+The impact of elitism in \EAd, NSGA-II(we), and SPEA2(we) is also illustrated by observing the mean values of the same column in one specific instance.
+Note that in an environment with low frequency changes the algorithms have more time to find a good solution before the next change happens, i.e., the mean of total/partial offline error for one specific algorithm against the same instance supposed to decrease by increasing the value of $\tau$.
 However, such pattern could not be seen for NSGA-II and SPEA2, mostly in $\tau\geq1000$.
 It shows that NSGA-II and SPEA2 find and fix a well distributed set of solution in the first $1000$ iterations, according to the classic distribution techniques, and do not improve the best found solution, which cause adding the same amount of error to the total offline error in the next iterations.